Sweep rowers row with two hands on one oar and row in pairs, fours or eights. Class participants will be rowing in an "eight".

 No prior rowing experience is needed.
 There is a maximum of 14 people per class.

-Each session of Beginning Sweep includes three meeting times over two weekends.
-All participants are required to be at the class for the entire eleven total hours.
-During the first class the instructors review rowing terminology and how to use our rowing machines before teaching the essentials of on-the-water rowing.
+Each session of Beginning Sweep will run for three days.
+During the class, the instructors review rowing terminology and how to use our rowing machines before teaching the essentials of on-the-water rowing.

 In the event that you can no longer make your registered session, please e-mail us as soon as possible at email@example.com.
 There are no refunds, but you may transfer your registration to another open session.